Seattle Public Schools

 Getting started

-• Complete the online volunteer application process.
-Once approved, your online application will be active for as long as you volunteer with SPS, even as your children transition to other SPS schools.
+• Follow the volunteer application process.
+Once you are approved, your application stays active as long as you keep volunteering in SPS—even if your child moves to a different SPS school.

-• You may join a volunteer opportunity at any point during the school year.
+• You can start helping out at any time during the school year.

-• Processing applications takes time—please allow at least four weeks.
+• It takes time to approve applications, so please allow at least four weeks.

-If you do not have access to a computer or the internet at home, you can try one of the following:
+If you don’t have a computer or internet at home, here are some places you can go:

-• The John Stanford Center for Educational Excellence, located at 2445 3rd Avenue South in SoDo, has two computers available to community members applying for employment and volunteer opportunities with SPS.
-You can find them between our Enrollment and Security offices.
+• The John Stanford Center for Educational Excellence (JSCEE): This building, at 2445 3rd Avenue South in SoDo, has two computers you can use if you’re applying to volunteer or work with SPS.
+The computers are located between the Enrollment Office and the Security Office.

-• If your child attends the school where you wish to volunteer, check in with the school office about computer availability.
-If the school computer lab is not used by students, schools can offer SPS families access to computers to complete their volunteer application.
+• Your child’s school: If your child goes to the school where you want to volunteer, ask the school office if they have a computer you can use.
+If the school’s computer lab isn’t being used by students, families may be allowed to use it to complete their volunteer application.

-• Don’t have access to a computer or the internet to view the ASM Prevention video.
+• You don’t have a computer or internet to watch the required video.

 “We show what we value by what we spend our time on.
 By spending time at their school, I show my children that I value education and theirs in particular.”
 Harold Baker, South Shore PK-8